How to Add a PDF Link in Google Sheets (Link PDFs to Cells Easily)

 Google Sheets has two built-in ways to add a clickable PDF link:

-• Use Insert link menu option when you want to add one PDF link manually
+• Use the Insert link menu when you want to add one PDF link manually.

-• Use HYPERLINK when the URLs are already in cells and you want to create links across multiple rows
+• Use the HYPERLINK formula when the PDF URLs are already in cells and you want to create links across multiple rows.

-Both work for one or a few files, choose based on how your URLs are organised.
+Both work for one or a few files.
+Choose based on how your URLs are organized.

-Use Insert Link to add a link to one cell at a time with clean display text instead of a raw URL.
+Use Insert link to add a PDF link to one cell at a time with clean display text instead of a raw URL.

 1. Click the cell where you want the link.